hugofolloni/50-days-of-code-challenge/README.md

 # 100DaysOfCodeChallenge
 A challenge suggested by FreeCodeCamp to develop something for the next 100 days.
-Wish me good luck c:
+Wish me luck c:

 I have to force myself to code every day, at least one hour, until the end of the year.
-I will documentate here every project that I'm working on!
+I will report here every project that I'm working on!

 PS: sometimes I will report this in english, sometimes in portuguese (depends on my mood at the day hahah)
 ## Days: